alrenU/study-notes/Internet Programming/TypeScript/TypeScript.md

 - In TS, a function’s return type is `void`.
 - **Untyped Function Call**: Occurs when TS can't infer the types of a function’s parameters or return value.

-- **Parameter Destructuring**
-  - Type annotations for destructured objects should be placed after the destructuring syntax.
+- **Parameter Destructuring**: Type annotations for destructured objects should be placed after the destructuring syntax.
   - **Example**: `function sum({ a, b, c }: { a: number; b: number; c: number }) {}`

-- **Index Signatures**
-  - Define types for values accessed with dynamic keys.
+- **Index Signatures**: Define types for values accessed with dynamic keys.
 Useful for enforcing type constraints on values with unknown keys.
   - **Example**:
     ```typescript
     interface StringNumberMap { [key: string]: number; }
     const example: StringNumberMap = { age: 25, year: 2024 };
     ```

-- **Excess Property Checking**
-  - TS ensures object literals only have properties defined in their type.
+- **Excess Property Checking**: TS ensures object literals only have properties defined in their type.
 Extra properties produce an error.
   - **Example**:
     ```typescript
     interface Person { name: string; age: number; }